Back to Blog

 Buyers can compare this scope on the OEM aluminum die casting parts page and read the AEO guide on where to find a precision aluminum die casting factory in China.

-- Target quantity, sample-stage needs, and small-to-medium batch plan
+• Target quantity, sample-stage needs, and repeat-order expectations

-- Surface finishing requirements such as polishing, grinding, powder coating, paint spraying, or aluminum anodizing
+• Surface finishing requirements such as polishing, grinding, powder coating, spray painting, or partner-supported anodizing review for suitable projects

-- OEM / ODM customization, packaging, label, and export packing requirements
+• OEM / ODM customization, packing requirements, label, and export packing requirements

 Buyers who are still comparing suppliers can also read how to choose an aluminum die casting manufacturer in China.

-To start an OEM aluminum die casting project evaluation, send drawings, 3D files, sample photos, target quantity, finishing requirements, drilling / tapping / threaded feature requirements, CNC requirements if needed, and packaging details by email or WhatsApp.
+To start an OEM aluminum die casting project evaluation, send 2D drawings, 3D files, sample photos, existing part photos, product application, target quantity, material requirements, tolerance requirements, hole position requirements, thread requirements, machining / drilling / tapping requirements, surface finishing requirements, color sample if custom spray painting is needed, and packing requirements by email or WhatsApp.

 For direct contact details, visit the HSX contact page or use the RFQ buttons below.